philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 date: 2024-09-16
 ---

-That there are egraphs in the [Cranelift JIT](https://github.com/bytecodealliance/rfcs/blob/main/accepted/cranelift-egraph.md) is very important as a proof of concept that a seriously engineered piece of software can use some variation of egraphs.
+That there are egraphs in the [Cranelift JIT](https://github.com/bytecodealliance/rfcs/blob/main/accepted/cranelift-egraph.md) is important as a proof of concept that a seriously engineered piece of production software can fruitfully use some (very intriguing!) variation of egraphs.

-Right before [Chris Fallin's talk](https://cfallin.org/pubs/egraphs2023_aegraphs_slides.pdf) on the subject, Gilbert and I were musing about how one might go from smart constructors to egraphs, and it felt like he answered it.
+Right before [Chris Fallin's talk](https://cfallin.org/pubs/egraphs2023_aegraphs_slides.pdf) on the subject, Gilbert and I were musing about how one might go from smart constructors to egraphs, and it felt like Chris answered it.

 Max Bernstein ([great blog!!](https://bernsteinbear.com/)) and I have been chatting about egraphs since we met at PLDI.
 He recently made a post about how he sees this fitting into the framework of a toy optimizing JIT <https://bernsteinbear.com/blog/whats-in-an-egraph/> I have some complementary thoughts on this topic that I wanted to share.